-At September 30, 2023 December 31, 2023, the Company had positive working capital of \$22,917,547 \$23,298,163, as compared with positive working capital of \$23,042,199 at June 30, 2023.
-This \$124,652 decrease \$255,964 increase in working capital is primarily due to an increase in accounts receivable and decrease in prepaid and other assets offset by an increase a decrease in contract liabilities and an increase in deferred revenue.
-Cash and cash equivalents also decreased due to payment of quarterly Preferred Stock dividends, quarterly Common Stock dividends announced in dividend, buyback of Common Stock, and the prior fiscal year, redemption and retirement of Preferred Stock.
+At December 31, 2023 March 31, 2024, the Company had positive working capital of \$23,298,163 \$24,182,808, as compared with positive working capital of \$23,042,199 at June 30, 2023.
+This \$255,964 \$1,140,609 increase in working capital is primarily due to an increase in accounts receivable and decrease in prepaid and other assets offset by a decrease in contract liabilities and an increase in deferred revenue.
+Cash and cash equivalents also decreased increased due to payment of quarterly Preferred Stock dividends, quarterly Common Stock dividend, buyback of Common Stock, and cash receipts from customers who have signed up for, among other offerings, the redemption and retirement of Preferred Stock.
+Repositrak Traceability Network.